 Delta College Corporate Services (DCCS)

 Delta College Corporate Services is a world leader in developing, delivering and administering training solutions for the diverse performance and productivity needs for local, national and international businesses.
-TrainingIndustry.com named Corporate Services to its prestigious list of the nation’s "Top 20" providers for business training solutions for the sixth consecutive year.
+TrainingIndustry.com named Corporate Services to its prestigious list of the nation’s "Top 20" providers for business training solutions for seven consecutive years from 2005-2011.

 LifeLong Learning classes allow you to pursue interests, grow in your career and meet professional requirements, or simply learn something new.
-These non-credit classes are from four to 15 weeks.
+These non-credit classes run four to 15 weeks.

-Michigan Small Business & Technology Development Center (region 5)- located on the Delta College campus, managed counseling, training and research activities in 2009 for more than 1,157 clients, resulting in capital formation of $12.6 million and the creation of 42 new businesses and 155 new jobs..
+Michigan Small Business Development Center (Great Lakes Bay Region) - located on the Delta College campus, managed counseling, training and research activities in 2009 for more than 1,157 clients, resulting in capital formation of $12.6 million and the creation of 42 new businesses and 155 new jobs.

 Planetarium & Learning Center

 The Delta College Planetarium & Learning Center seeks to inspire the next generation of explorers and scientists.
 The Planetarium's array of educational programs offer something for everyone, from future space explorers to history buffs and astronomy enthusiasts of all ages and experience levels.
-More than 300,000 visitors have attended the Planetarium's shows during its first ten years of operation.
+More than 430,000 visitors have attended shows at the Planetarium since its opening in 1997.